 - HIST 1040--Latina/o/x History from Conquest to the Present

-Lina-Maria Murillo received her doctorate in Borderlands History at the University of Texas at El Paso (UTEP) in 2016.
-She received her M.A. in 2011 from UTEP and her B.A. in History and Raza Studies from San Francisco State University in 2007.
-She is completing her manuscript titled Fighting for Control: Race and Reproductive Rights Activism in the U.S-Mexico Borderlands.
-Describing the clinics, organizations, and institutions that helped to foster access to reproductive care along the border in the twentieth century, this history reveals the tensions between advocates for population control and those committed to greater reproductive rights for the majority Mexican-origin women in the region.
-The study focuses on the history of Planned Parenthood along the line and shines a light on the unknown history of abortion, population control, and Chicana activism that comprised the movement in the borderlands.
+In 2016, I received my doctorate in Borderlands History at the University of Texas at El Paso (UTEP).
+Before that I received an M.A. in history from UTEP in 2011 and received a B.A. in History and Raza Studies from San Francisco State University in 2007.
+Currently, I’m completing my first manuscript titled, Fighting for Control: Power, Reproductive Care, and Race in the U.S-Mexico Borderlands, under contract with the University of North Carolina Press.
+In it, I examine the clinics, organizations, and institutions that helped foster access to reproductive care along the border in the twentieth century.
+This history reveals the tensions between advocates for population control and those committed to greater reproductive care for the majority Mexican-origin women in the region.
+My study focuses on three institutions, Planned Parenthood and Clinica La Fe in El Paso, and FEMAP in Ciudad Juárez, shining a light on the unknown history of abortion, population control, and Chicana activism that comprised the movement in region.

-For her next project, Murillo is writing the biography of the unknown abortion rights activist Patricia Maginnis, who in the years before Roe v.
-Wade established a well-organized abortion network across the border.
-This biography will center Maginnis in the creation of NARAL (National Association for Repeal of Abortions Laws) and in facilitating the work of other abortion referral services like the National Clergy Consultation Service on Abortion and Abortion Counseling Services.
-It also looks at the underground abortion specialists that dominated this illegal economy in border towns across Mexico’s northern territories.
-A truly transnational tale, Murillo seeks to show how everyday people on both sides of the national divide risked their livelihoods and lives to secure women’s autonomy and reproductive freedom.
-Additionally, Murillo focuses on the intersections of reproductive freedom, race, gender, class, and sexuality, as well as immigration and Latina/o/x subjectivities.
+I also started writing a biography of the little-known abortion rights activist Patricia Maginnis, who in the years before Roe v.
+Wade established an organized abortion network across the U.S.-Mexico border.
+This biography centers Maginnis in the creation of NARAL (National Association for Repeal of Abortions Laws) and in facilitating the work of other abortion referral services like the National Clergy Consultation Service on Abortion and Abortion Counseling Services.
+I also look at the underground abortion specialists that dominated this illegal economy in border towns across Mexico’s northern territories.
+In this transnational tale, I show how everyday people on both sides of the national divide risked their livelihoods and lives to secure women’s autonomy and reproductive freedom.